-Get to Know December’s Students of the Month!
+Get to Know Adelphi’s December 2020 Students of the Month!

 BAY RIDGE — Adelphi Academy of Brooklyn’s prestigious “Student of the Month” program continued in January as five outstanding students were recognized for demonstrating extraordinary effort during the month of December.
 Zayn (Lower School), Jason (Middle School), Ariel (Upper School), Yura (Scholar-Athlete) and Tiffany (Student-Artist) each received official certificates signed by Head of School Ms. Iphigenia Romanos, who congratulated each recipient during a special Zoom call.
 These exceptional Adelphians recently sat down with the Panther Press Room for an exclusive interview, during which they shared some details about themselves and their experiences at Adelphi.

 Lower School Student of the Month Zayn was excited to have been named a Student of the Month like his big brother Laith, who earned the accolade for the month of September.
 “It feels good,” he said.
 “I like coming to school with Laith.
 He helps me.”
 Zayn is unsure what he want to be when he grows up, but he enjoys pursuing his various academic interests at Adelphi.
 One area in particular keeps him engaged and excited.
 “I like art!” he smiled.
 In his free time, Zayn likes to unwind and be creative through playtime.
 “I like to play with my toys.
 I have a lot,” he said.

 Lower School faculty member Ms. N. Baalbaki said, “Zayn is a wonderful addition to Adelphi.
 He is always energetic and ready to learn.
 Zayn is a great friend to all his classmates.
 He has made excellent progress throughout the term and I am very proud of his hard work!”